What do a baron of the Telephone Industry, the treasurer of Carson Pirie Scott & Co., and an internationally recognized artist have in common?

 1608 Forest, Evanston Illinois

-In 1894 the residence at 1608 Forest Place was constructed for Franklin G. Beach, the general manager of the Central Union Telephone Company.
+In 1894 Franklin G. Beach resided at 1608 Forest Place, he was the general manager of the Central Union Telephone Company.

 Franklin G. Beach

 Mr. Beach and his wife Elizabeth were prominent members of the early Evanston social clubs.
 They and their two servants Miss Elizabeth and Miss Grace lived in the home until Mr. Beach's death in 1897.